kembAB/kembAB/README.md

-- 👋 Hi, I’m Abel
+- 👋 Hi,
 - 👀 I’m interested in ....net core and java fullstack development
 - 🌱 I’m currently learning ....net core and java web development
 - 💞️ I’m looking to collaborate on ... .net core and java
-- 📫 How to reach me ...kokiabel1986@gmail.com
+- 📫 How to reach me ...gusmagiab@student.gu.se

 <!---
 kembAB/kembAB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.